chingovan/certified-aws-developer-associate-notes/1-aws-fundamentals/ec2.md

     * Installing software
     * Downloading common files from the internet
 * The EC2 User Data Script runs with the root user
+* User data scripts entered as user data are executed with root user privileges
+* User data runs only during the boot cycle when you first launch an instance

 ## EC2 Meta Data
 * Information about your EC2 instance